Sun Moon Lake

-Sun Moon Lake is located in Nantou County, Taipei City, surrounded by Mount Shuishe and Mount Dajian.
+Sun Moon Lake is located in Nantou County, surrounded by Mount Shuishe and Mount Dajian.
 It covers an area of 7.7 square kilometers and has an average water depth of 40 meters.
 Divided into northern and southern sections by an island called Guanghua, it gets the special name because the northern section resembles a rhombus-shaped sun while the southern section looks like a crescent-shaped moon.

 According to legend, a white deer contributed to the discovery of the lake.
 Three hundred years ago, a group of peasants were hunting when they discovered a large white deer running to the northwest.
 They followed this amazing creature for three days and nights, but it finally disappeared in the forest.
 On the fourth day, after they had moved through the forest, they came upon an impressive vista.
 They saw rolling verdant mountains and a shimmering lake shining brightly under the sun.
 A small round island covered with trees divided the lake into two parts.
 One part was like the sun and the other part was like the moon, so they called it Sun Moon Lake.
 Attracted by the fertile soil and beautiful scenery there, the peasants decided to settle down and began a new life.